Trailblazer: How Christina Roth Connected Young Adults With Diabetes

 But as a freshman in college, she experienced a turning point.
-She participated in a JDRF-sponsored study for the continuous glucose monitor, and the technology was a medical epiphany.
+She participated in a JDRF-sponsored study for a continuous glucose monitor and the technology was a medical epiphany.
 Her blood sugars were in much better control, which gave her more energy and focus.

 “In retrospect, it almost felt as if I was living in a fog in those early years,” she says, “but now for the first time, I felt healthy.”

 Her improved health made her more comfortable making diabetes a larger part of her life, which led her to seeking out others on the UMass campus with type 1 and ultimately the creation of CDN.

 Those early gatherings were an opportunity to commiserate and support, to laugh and learn.
 On one occasion, the group invited representatives from diabetes companies to discuss their products, which they set up on small tables.
 It felt like a diabetes bazaar.
 Roth saw that she had not been introduced to all these options, and only now was she seeing them.